huggingface/optimum-intel/README.md

 ## OpenVINO

-Below are the examples of how to use OpenVINO and its [NNCF](https://docs.openvino.ai/latest/tmo_introduction.html) framework for model optimization, quantization, and inference.
+Below are the examples of how to use OpenVINO and its [NNCF](https://docs.openvino.ai/latest/tmo_introduction.html) framework to accelerate inference.

 #### Inference: